Awais-Asghar/Line-Following-Robot/README.md

 - **Sensors not detecting line:** Ensure correct surface contrast and proper IR sensor height.
 - **Random behavior:** Use Serial Monitor to debug sensor readings.

----

 ## Credits / Acknowledgements

 Developed by **Awais Asghar** as part of hands-on robotics projects.
-Inspired by Arduino open-source tutorials and DIY robotics community.

----

 ## License